THE WIDER CONTEXT: THE SERVANT SONGS

 • The first song (42:1-4) tells of the call of the Servant to “bring justice to the nations” (42:1).

-• This song, the second song (49:1-6), further defines the Servant’s mission.
+• The second song (49:1-6), further defines the Servant’s mission.
 The Servant is “to raise up the tribes of Jacob, and to restore the preserved of Israel” (49:6a).
 Furthermore, God says, “I will also give you for a light to the nations, that you may be my salvation to the end of the earth” (49:6b).

 • The third song (50:4-9) doesn’t use the word, “servant,” but nevertheless describes the work and tenacious faith of the Servant.
 God has given the Servant a tongue to teach and encourage the people (50:4).
 God has given the servant an ear to hear God and to hear the people (50:5).
 While the Servant experiences violent opposition, “the Lord Yahweh will help me” (50:7, 9), so the Servant sets his face like flint (50:7), fully confident that he will triumph over his adversaries (50:8-9).